ThingPulse/docs/docs/guides/esp32-color-kit-grande.md

 1. Cut the female pin headers strips to length (12 & 16 pins) and solder them to the connector PCB.
 See video tutorial below.
-2. OPTIONAL but recommended: solder on/off switch to PCB.
+2. OPTIONAL but recommended: solder the on/off switch to PCB.
 Will be tricky to add later after the display module is attached to the PCB.
-3. OPTIONAL: solder Grove connector to PCB.
+3. OPTIONAL: solder the Grove connector to the PCB.
 See "SMD soldering" video tutorial below.
 Can easily be added later anytime.
 4. Cut the male pin headers strips to length (12 & 16 pins) and solder them to the ESP32 board.